-In a conversation, first person refers to the speaker(s), while second person refers to the listener(s).
+In a conversation, the first-person refers to the speaker(s), while the second-person refers to the listener(s).

 |When talking to someone who is ...||Address the person as|

 |Young enough to be your child / niece /nephew / grandchild||con|

 a.
 For instance, when you are talking to a female elder (old enough to be your grandma), you would address her as bà, and address yourself as con (young enough to be her grandchild).
 She would in turn, still address herself as bà and address you as con, since the roles stay the same.

 John: Chào bà.
 Con là John (= Hello.
 I'm John)

 Granny: Chào con.
 Bà là Mary (= Hello.
 I'm Mary)

 b.
 When speaking to a stranger who is around your generation, if their age is unclear, always address the person as if they are older than you (use anh or chị) to show politeness.

 John: Chào anh (= Hello)

 c.
 When talking to someone who is the same age, you can address yourself as mình (I) and address the other person as bạn (You).
 In this case, the person would address himself or herself as mình (I) and address you as bạn (You).